-It is delicious everywhere: Over ice cream, pound cake, bread puddings, pies etc… You will love the silky texture, deep color and rich flavor of caramel sauce.
+It is delicious everywhere.
+It’s vegan, so I really mean everywhere.
+Over ice cream, pound cake, bread puddings, pies etc… You will love the silky texture, deep color and rich flavor of caramel sauce.
 At a very low labor cost, you add a wonderful garnish.
 You will also greatly impress your guests.
 That unpretentious little squiggle looks so professional!

 This is another glowing example of a treat known as dairy that doesn’t in the least suffer from a dairy-free adaptation, au contraire!
 Gluten-free too, without even trying!

 Don’t end up with an overly sweet dessert!

 If you intend to add a caramel sauce garnish to your dessert, make prévision for it: try your best to discount the amount of sugar called for in the recipe.
 Reasonable amounts of sugar everywhere are key.
 Unless of course the recipe comes with the sauce to begin with.
 In this case, the baker has likely thought of discounting the sugar, in order to make room for the added sweetness contained in the sauce.